-Vietri [1799] utilized a counting technique that generalizes Rosa's graceful parity condition and provides contraints on possible graceful labelings of certain classes of trees.
+Vietri [2101] utilized a counting technique that generalizes Rosa's graceful parity condition and provides constraints on possible graceful labelings of certain classes of trees.
 He expresses doubts about the validity of the graceful tree conjecture.

-Using a variant of the Matrix Tree Theorem, Whitty [1866] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n+1)-vertex trees.
+Using a variant of the Matrix Tree Theorem, Whitty [2172] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n+1)-vertex trees.
 Whitty also gives a bijection between gracefully labelled graphs and rook placements on a chessboard on the Möbius strip.
-In [374] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.
+In [416] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.

-In [356] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
+In [398] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
 They also discuss the connection between α -labeling of paths and near transversals in Latin squares and show how spectral graph theory might be used to further the progress on the graceful tree conjecture.

-Arkut, Arkut, and Basak [121] and Basak [136] proposed an efficient method for managing Internet Protocol (IP) networks by using graceful labelings of the nodes of the spanning caterpillars of the autonomous sub-networks to assign labels to the links in the sub-networks.
-Graceful labelings of trees also have been used in multi protocol label switching (MPLS) routing platforms in IP networks [122].
+Arkut, Arkut, and Basak [142] and Basak [164] proposed an efficient method for managing Internet Protocol (IP) networks by using graceful labelings of the nodes of the spanning caterpillars of the autonomous sub-networks to assign labels to the links in the sub-networks.
+Graceful labelings of trees also have been used in multi protocol label switching (MPLS) routing platforms in IP networks [143].

 Despite the efforts of many, the graceful tree conjecture remains open even for trees with maximum degree 3.
-More specialized results about trees are contained in [308], [330], [923], [1139], [382], [849], and [1374].
-In [517] Edwards and Howard provide a lengthy survey paper on graceful trees.
-Robeva [1368] provides an extensive survey of graceful lableings of trees in her 2011 undergraduate honors thesis at Stanford University.
-Alfalayleh, Brankovic, and Giggins [81] survey results related to the graceful tree conjecture as of 2004 and conclude with five open problems.
+More specialized results about trees are contained in [347], [372], [1097], [1333], [424], [989], and [1645].
+In [569] Edwards and Howard provide a lengthy survey paper on graceful trees.
+Robeva [1638] provides an extensive survey of graceful labelings of trees in her 2011 undergraduate honors thesis at Stanford University.
+Alfalayleh, Brankovic, Giggins, and Islam [98] survey results related to the graceful tree conjecture as of 2004 and conclude with five open problems.
 Alfalayleh et al.: say "The faith in the [graceful tree] conjecture is so strong that if a tree without a graceful labeling were indeed found, then it probably would not be considered a tree."
-In his Princeton University senior thesis Superdock [1659] provided an extensive survey of results and techniques about graceful trees.
+In his Princeton University senior thesis Superdock [1958] provided an extensive survey of results and techniques about graceful trees.
 He also obtained some specialized results about the gracefulness of spiders and trees with diameter 6.
-Arumugam and Bagga [83] discuss computational efforts aimed at verifying the graceful tree conjecture and we survey recent results on generating all graceful labelings of certain families of unicyclic graphs.
+Arumugam and Bagga [99] discuss computational efforts aimed at verifying the graceful tree conjecture and we survey recent results on generating all graceful labelings of certain families of unicyclic graphs.